|Summer Afternoon (Tea in the Garden): Theo van Rysselberghe, 1901|

 3/4 cup miniature dark chocolate chips

-3 tablespoons orange juice (1 large orange and zest from 2 oranges)
+3 Tbsp orange juice (1 large orange and zest from 2 oranges)

 Preheat oven to 400 F.